heytulsiprasad/picturesque.css/README.md

 **Fork and Clone the repo at first.**

 - `cd picturesque.css`
-- `npm install`
+- `npm install live-server node-sass npm-run-all`
 - `npm run dev`

-This project just uses three packages as devDependencies.
-So you need to have them in order to run `npm run dev` command.

-Also, the JS code is highly documented in order to get started within a flash.
+Also, the JS code is highly documented in order for you, to get started within a flash.

 Don't forget to give it a :star: if you liked it!